a-bentofreire/abeamer/docs/sources/animation-editor.md

 and send them to a remote machine to generate the story frames.

-ABeamer Animation Editor aims to be a TypeScript/JavaScript web browser application that uses with ABeamer library has the backbone, to allow the user to drag'n'drop text, shapes or assets, animated them, apply special effects, overlay them with a background movie or image sequence, and send them to be remote rendered.
+ABeamer Animation Editor aims to be a TypeScript/JavaScript web browser application that uses with ABeamer web browser library as the backbone, to allow the user to drag'n'drop text, shapes or assets, animated them, apply special effects, overlay them with a background movie or a image sequence, and send them to be rendered in a remote machine.

 ABeamer Animation Editor is a long term project, and it requires sponsorship in order to come to live.